AkioOhtori/AdventofCode/2021/Day12/readme.md

 The slightly larger example above now has 103 paths through it, and the even larger example now has 3509 paths through it.

 Given these new rules, how many paths through this cave system are there?

+Your puzzle answer was 130094.

+Both parts of this puzzle are complete!
+They provide two gold stars: **
 ```